"God doesn't minimize the circumstances that break our hearts. We do, when we deny Him access to the pain."

 REDROAD OUTREACH: Validate.
 Comfort.
 Empower.
 Restore.

 Forgiveness is a Christian imperative--a fundamental truth that does not change.
-What can change in the era of #MeToo and religious scandals is how this truth is articulated to survivors of abuse/traumatic betrayal.
+What can change in the era of #MeToo and unprecedented religious scandal is how this truth is articulated to survivors.

-Love Makes A Way: Encountering Christ in the Emotional Wake of Abuse and Traumatic Betrayal.
+Love Makes A Way: Encountering Christ in the Aftermath of Abuse and Traumatic Betrayal

-- Q & A time with a survivor who abandoned her faith for 23 years before returning.
+- Group discussions include five common ministry phrases to avoid, and Q & A with a survivor who abandoned her faith for over twenty years before returning to the Church.

 Focus-Group Participant Feedback & Relevant Scripture